ddev/ddev/docs/users/alternate-uses.md

 8. Create your DDEV-Local project as you normally would, but `ddev config --additional-fqdns=<internet_fqdn`.
 If your website responds to multiple hostnames (for example, with "www" and without it) then you'll need to add each hostname.
 9. `ddev start` and visit your site.
 Clear your cache (on some CMSs).

-You may have to restart ddev with `ddev poweroff && ddev start --all` if LetsEncrypt has failed due to port 80 not being open or the DNS name not yet resolving.
+You may have to restart ddev with `ddev poweroff && ddev start --all` if Let's Encrypt has failed due to port 80 not being open or the DNS name not yet resolving.
 (Use `docker logs ddev-router` to see Let's Encrypt activity.)

 #### Additional Server Setup